arm/ai-ml-sdk-for-vulkan/_sources/e2e_tflite_tutorial.rst.txt

 1. Install the TOSA converter for TFLite:

-The repo is available at: `TOSA converter for TFLite <https://gitlab.arm.com/tosa/tosa-converter-for-tflite>`_, please refer to their `README.md <https://gitlab.arm.com/tosa/tosa-converter-for-tflite/-/blob/main/README.md?ref_type=heads>`_ for building the tool.
+The repo is available at: `TOSA converter for TFLite <https://gitlab.arm.com/tosa/tosa-converter-for-tflite>`_.

-After installation, run the following command to verify the tool is installed:
+To install the tool, run:

 .. code-block:: bash

-    which tosa-converter-for-tflite
+    pip install "tosa-converter-for-tflite==2025.11.0"

 2. Download the TFLite Model: